Dinosaurs and other prehistoric animals on stamps of Equatorial Guinea

 - [R2] Postal History and Philately of Equatorial Guinea:

-Links to official website of Post Authority, stamp catalog and list of new stamps of Equatorial Guinea
+Links to official website of the Post Authority, stamp catalog and a list of new stamps of Equatorial Guinea

 Many thanks to

 from Department of Geological and Environmental Sciences, Western Michigan University,